slysherz/discord-archive-bot/NOTES.md

     - How to tell: you should read this before you read that
 - Rethink how to select which fields are shown
 - Consider merging get and find
+- Consider having multiple files per entry
+- What to do when getting an hidden item
+    - Show an error?
+    - Get the newest version?

 ### Backlog
 Low importance nice to haves